cwrc/php_listeners/README.md

 3\.
 Copy the config.xml.sample to config.xml and update it to reflect your environment.
 Also, may need to change the "include_file" directory and baexdb_server_url, basexdb_username, basexdb_password, and basexdb_dbname.

 4\.
 Start the listener by running "php listener.php" or "service fedora_microservices start" via the init.d script (sudo ln -s /opt/php_listeners/support/fedora_microservices /etc/init.d).
 May need to change the userid in fedora_microservices.
 Also, may need to change the file permissions.
-Also, setup the logrotate script.
+Also, setup the logrotate script and have the init.d script start the microservice on server boot ('sudo chkconfig --add fedora_microservices').

 5\.
 Ensure the firewall rules allow access from the Fedora server.